psf/webassembly/meetings/2023/webassembly-summit-europython.md

 ## Packaging debate

-The main focus for discussion in the afternoon was packaging in the context of web assembly.
+The main focus for discussion in the afternoon was packaging in the context of WebAssembly.
 The TL;DR is something we've named the Lemburg Paradox (named after Marc-Andre Lemburg who coined the concept):

 > "The only conclusion we can reach when it comes to Python packaging, is that